PyO3/pyo3/guide/src/exception.md

 PyErr::from_instance(py, err).restore(py);
 ```

-If a Rust type exists for the exception, then it is possible to use the `py_err` method.
+If a Rust type exists for the exception, then it is possible to use the `new_err` method.
 For example, each standard exception defined in the `pyo3::exceptions` module
 has a corresponding Rust type, exceptions defined by [`create_exception!`] and [`import_exception!`] macro
 have Rust types as well.